Yoast/developer/docs/features/schema/pieces/article.md

 * `commentCount`

 #### Missing images
-If the failure reason is due to the article missing an image, you may fall back to referencing one of the following by ID, providing they’re valid candidates (in the following order of precedence):
+If the failure reason is due to the article missing an image, you may fall back to referencing one of the following by ID, providing they're valid candidates (in the following order of precedence):

 * The image used in the `primaryImageOfPage` property of the parent `WebPage`.
 * The first image in the `image` array attached to the parent `WebPage`.